Road Traffic Accidents FAQs

 My vehicle needs repairing and I do not want to involve my own insurance company.
 Can you help?

-Yes.
+YES.
 Through Enterprise we can arrange for your vehicle to be repaired to a high standard and for you to be given a hire car when the repair is being carried out.
-Enterprise will arrange to be paid by the guilty parties insurance company.
+Enterprise will arrange to be paid by the guilty party’s insurance company.

 I need a hire car.
 Can you help?